lightclient/blog/content/blog/2020-10-02-eth2-is-a-rollup.md

 --

 *If you found this interesting and want to discuss the topic further, contact me on twitter [@lightclients](https://twitter.com/lightclients).
-I'm looking to connect outstanding researchers & engineers to impactful projects.
+I'm also looking to connect outstanding researchers & engineers to impactful projects.
 DM me if you'd like help.*

 [0]: https://ethresear.ch/t/plasma-cash-was-a-transaction-format/4261
 [1]: https://ethereum-magicians.org/t/a-rollup-centric-ethereum-roadmap/4698